Military Dog Names From Ancient Warriors

 Pershing – U.S. General John Joseph “Black Jack” Pershing held the highest office of any living US General.
-Appointed General of the Armies, only George Washington has held a higher rank, which was grated posthumously.
-Pershing was mentor to the next generation of American generals including Patton, Bradley, Eisenhower and Marshall.
+Appointed General of the Armies, only George Washington has held a higher rank, which was granted posthumously.
+Pershing was a mentor to the next generation of American generals including Patton, Bradley, Eisenhower, and Marshall.
 Pershing served in the Apache Wars, Sioux Wars, Spanish American War, Battle of San Juan Hill, Mexican Revolution and World War I on the Western Front.

 Ulysses – Roman name for Odysseus, King of Ithica, whose long journey home after the Trojan war is known to us through Homer’s Odyssey.
 Ulysses is also the name of one of the United State’s greatest strategic generals as well.

 Born Hiram Ulysses Grant, Ulysses S. Grant would become the future General and President’s name due to an error made when completing his nomination to West Point Academy.
 Grant was a great horseman and held the high jump record for over 25 years at the Academy, however, he was not nominated to go into the Cavalry.
 Instead, Grant spent four years in the infantry.